Mamtha3005/addressbook-level4/docs/UserGuide.md

 Example: `add` read Harry Potter Book <br>

 To add a deadline task<br>
-> Please refer to Appendix A for date and time format that Taskell supports. <br>
+> Please refer to Appendix A and B for date and time format respectively that Taskell supports. <br>

 Formats:
 - `add` TASK <i>by</i> [DATE] <br>